matter-labs/era-contracts/docs/bridging/bridgehub/overview.md

 }
 ```

-Most of the params are self-explanatory & replicate the logic of zkSync Era.
+Most of the params are self-explanatory & replicate the logic of ZKsync Era.
 The only non-trivial fields are:

 - `mintValue` is the total amount of the base tokens that should be minted on L2 as the result of this transaction.
 The requirement is that `request.mintValue >= request.l2Value + request.l2GasLimit * derivedL2GasPrice(...)`, where `derivedL2GasPrice(...)` is the gas price to be used by this L1→L2 transaction.
 The exact price is defined by the ZKChain.